catppuccin/tmux/README.md

 set -g @catppuccin_window_current_color "#{thm_orange}" # text color
 set -g @catppuccin_window_current_background "#{thm_bg}"
 ```
+Note that color and background fields are swapped when `@catppuccin_window_current_fill` is set to "all".

 Values:
 - color - a theme color (`#{thm_<color>}`) or a hexadecimal color value